surveyjs/survey-creator/docs/Create-Custom-Widget.md

     return true; //We do not have external scripts
     //return typeof $ == "function"; //example of checking on loading jQuery },
-  //Check for our own type
+  //Applies for a question that has our own type
   isFit: function (question) {
     return question.getType() == "richedit";
   },